[Mosquito Control] What Does Climate Change Mean for Pests and PMPs?

 Similarly, the Africanized bee, which entered California and the desert southwest in the early 1990s, has continued to spread northward and its northern limits will be influenced by warmer winter temperatures.

+What About Mosquitoes?
 The more serious issue is, perhaps, that climate warming, urbanization and vegetation changes will affect global patterns of vector-borne (primarily mosquitoes and ticks) diseases.
 This will occur as the geographical distribution of vectors expands.
 Populations of vectors will increase in response to extended seasons suitable for development and less severe winters.
 Epidemics of insect-borne diseases such as West Nile virus and dengue also could become more common in response to an increase in the frequency of extreme climatic events.
 Infections involving two or more species — mosquitoes, ticks, deer, birds, rodents and humans — re?ect changing ecological and climatic conditions as well as social changes (e.g., suburban sprawl).

 Diseases carried by mosquito vectors are particularly sensitive to meteorological conditions.
 Excessive heat kills mosquitoes.
 However, within their survivable range, warmer temperatures increase their reproduction and biting activity, and the rate at which pathogens mature within them.